 About the AGM

-The AGM is a journey that started in 2015 in Tanzania and is continuing year after year in different African countries with themes and topics that evolve to reflect what and where Africa’s need’s will be over time.
-Through the AGM, African governments jointly explore how digital identity and aligned services can advance socio-economic development in their countries.
-The AGM consists of two main components – the conference and the expo.
+The AGM is a journey that started in 2015 in Tanzania and is continuing year after year in different African countries with themes and topics that evolve to reflect Africa’s needs.
+Through the AGM, African governments jointly explore how digital identity and aligned services can advance socio economic development in their countries.
+The AGM consists of 3 main components – the conference, workshops and the expo.

-- Runs as 3-Day multi-track thematic sessions based on a carefully constructed program which addresses the latest needs of the African community.
+Typically runs as 3-Day thematic plenary sessions based on carefully constructed program which addresses the latest needs of the African community.

-- Is an intense knowledge-sharing platform characterized by a passionate desire to learn and contribute to identity development.
+It is an intense knowledge exchange platform characterized by a passionate desire to learn and contribute to identity development.

-- Features a large international line-up of subject matter experts and thought leaders, carefully selected based on their expertise.
+Features a large international line-up of subject matter experts and thought leaders, carefully selected by merit based on their expertise.

-- Showcases latest innovations, products and solutions from over 120 multinational, regional and local companies.
+Showcases the latest innovations, products, solutions and services from over 100 multinational, regional and local companies.